arjunKarnwal27/CNL/README.md

 File Directory:

-'OvalEXAMPLE' is some sample code given by FIJI (I did not develop it, but can answer questions about it if needed) - it simply creates a circle with radius "radius" centered at the current cursor position.
-Implementation is identical to the 'Auto500Line.ijm' implementation, outlined below.
+# Auto500Line.ijm

-'Auto500Line.ijm' is a macro/tool for the Fiji / imageJ software that automatically creates a horiontal line of length 500 (um) starting from the current cursor position, and extending left / right as the user chooses.
+A macro/tool for the Fiji / imageJ software that automatically creates a horiontal line of length 500 (um) starting from the current cursor position, and extending left / right as the user chooses.
 This file has a few key assumptions:
-* The scale factor is .255 um/pixel (51 pixels for 200 um)
+* The scale factor is .255 um/pixel (51 pixels for 200 um) -> if you wish to delete this, simply delete the line starting with 'setScale' after copying the code
 * Line desired is perfectly horizontal (angle 0 with the x-axis)

 How to Use: